thzandvl/microhack-sap-data/DataFlowConfig.md

 |Sales Order Items | S4DSalesOrderItems - oData Entity Set C_Salesorderitemfs | S4DCLNT100_ODATA - SAP ECC Connector | SynSalesOrderItems - Synape Table SalesOrderItems |microHack SQL Pool - Azure Synapse Analytics |
 |Payments | CosmosDBPayments - paymentData collection | PaymentsCosmos DB - SAPS4D DataBase - CosmosDB SQL API | SynPayments - Synapse Table Payments | microHack SQL Pool - Azure Synapse Analytics |

+The last step is to define the `Synapse Pipelines`which will execute the copy.
+Here we link the source and sink/target datasets.
+This also where you can execute data mappings if necessary.

 We'll start with creating the Synapse Tables, which will receive the extracted data.
+The we'll define the extraction pipelines one by one.

 ## Synapse Table Setup
 Create the Synapse tables in the SQL Pool